NIGK15031U Urban Forestry, Urban Greening

 MSc Programme in Landscape Architecture

 The "re-naturing" of cities has come to the fore-front of urban planning the world over.
 From Singapore to Copenhagen, city leaders have implemented large-scale tree planting campaigns and the greening of post-industrial sites with urban parks and community gardens.
 But why are green spaces so important for today's cities and towns?
 How do we develop sustainable and multifunctional green structures that meet the expectations of local citizens, politicians and other diverse interests?
 How can green spaces and trees provide nature-based solutions for a climate-resilient future?
+How can green spaces and trees continue to be prioritized given the pressures of urban densification?
 These are some of the questions delt with in this course.
-Working with a Nordic and international perspective, students are challenged to conceptualize and apply key concepts, theories, and methods involved in the strategic management and planning of urban parks, woodlands, street trees, community gardens and other green areas.
+Working with a Nordic and international perspective, students are challenged to conceptualize and apply key concepts, theories, and methods involved in the adaptive planning and governance of urban parks, woodlands, street trees, community gardens and other green areas.
 This is a must-have course for students with a professional interest in the greening and re-naturing of cities.

-Thus this course challenges students to shift perspectives
+This course challenges students to shift perspectives from the

-from the spatial to the political.
-In this regard Urban Forestry
+spatial to the political.
+In this regard Urban Forestry Urban

-explores international literature and Danish cases as an
+literature and Danish cases as an introduction to

 - The concept of Urban Forestry & Urban Greening (UFUG) approach, definitions etc. touching on its relation to urban green infrastructure and the ecologicalization of the urban fabric.